Skip to content

 Control Flow

 At its core, a program is about "doing different things based on conditions" and "repeating certain actions."
-In this chapter, we walk through all the C++ syntax for controlling program execution flow—from the most basic if/else to various loops, and finally to the range-for introduced in C++11.
+In this chapter, we walk through all the syntax in C++ that controls program execution flow—from the most basic if/else to various loops, and finally to the range-for introduced in C++11.
 You will find that range-for is much more pleasant to write than the traditional for(int i=0; ...), and we will use it extensively later on.

 Chapter Contents